quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ### Acknowledgement and Ranges

-If senders decide to send packets on paths with different transmission delays, some packets will very probably be received out of order.
+If senders decide to send packets on paths with different transmission delays, some packets will very likely be received out of order.
 This will cause the ACK frames to carry multiple ranges of received packets.
 The large number of range increases the size of ACK frames, causing transmission and processing overhead.

-Early tests showed that the size and overhead of the ACK frames could be controlled by the combination of one or several of the following:
+The size and overhead of the ACK frames can be controlled by the combination of one or several of the following:

-*  Limiting the number of transmissions of a specific ACK range, on the assumption that a sufficient number of transmissions almost certainly ensures reception by the peer.

 *  Not transmitting again ACK ranges that were present in an ACK frame acknowledged by the peer.

-*  Delay acknowledgement to allow for arrival of "hole filling" packets.
+*  Delay acknowledgements to allow for arrival of "hole filling" packets.

 *  Limit the total number of ranges sent in an ACK frame.

+*  Limiting the number of transmissions of a specific ACK range, on the assumption that a sufficient number of transmissions almost certainly ensures reception by the peer.

 *  Send multiple messages for a given path in a single socket operation, so that a series of packets sent from a single path